davidfrantz/fire-spread/README.md

 The program will be installed in $HOME/bin

+## Test data

+A small testing dataset is included in this repository.
+You have to extract the data before using it.

 ## Usage

     fire-spread input-stack input-dates output-dir basename nx ny nb init-searchdist track-searchdist temp-dist density-dist min-size smooth-dist verbose